meabed/graphql-upload-ts/README.md

 - **Does not create any temporary files on disk.**
   - Thus works faster and does not load Node runtime as much.
   - Have fewer corner cases.
-  - No need to manually destroy programmatically aborted streams.
+  - No need to manually destroy the programmatically aborted streams.
 - API changes comparing to the original `graphql-upload`:
   - Does not accept any arguments to `createReadStream()`.
   - The `createReadStream()` must not be called twice for the same file.

+Otherwise, this module is a drop-in replacement for the `graphql-upload`.

 ## Support